shreyash00007/UX/README.md

 26. Gestalt Principles: Principles of visual perception that explain how humans group and interpret visual elements.
 27. Affordance Principle: Users should be able to easily determine how to interact with an interface element.
 28. Error Prevention Principle: Design should minimize the occurrence and impact of user errors.
+29. Golden Ratio: A mathematical ratio that is visually pleasing and often used in design compositions.